Who we are

 Accessing your information

-You have the right of access to your own records as defined in the Data Protection Act 1998 which, with some exceptions, entitles individuals to a copy of information an organisation holds about them.
-You may authorise by consent, a third party to seek access on your behalf, for example a solicitor.
+You have the right of access to your own records and you may authorise by consent, a third party to seek access on your behalf, for example a solicitor.
 A person appointed by a court to manage your affairs may also make an application on your behalf.

-Children over 16, and those under sixteen who are deemed to have capacity to understand the significance of disclosing their records, may apply.
-Parents of such children have no automatic entitlement to their children’s records.
+Children over 16 and those under 16 who are deemed to have capacity to understand the significance of disclosing their records, may apply.
+Parents of such children have no automatic entitlement to their children's records.

 - Adult - GP practice records